-For her ovarian risk, she could reduce her risk by using oral contraceptives; however, surgical risk reduction with bilateral salpingo-oophorectomy (removal of the fallopian tubes and both ovaries), is recommended after childbearing is complete.
+When Susan has completed childbearing, she can consider risk-reducing surgery.
 Removing tubes and ovaries will reduce the risk of ovarian, fallopian tube and peritoneal cancer by more than 80% and the risk of breast cancer by 50%.
-There is growing interest in earlier salpingectomies (removal of the fallopian tubes) with delayed oophorectomy (ovary removal) in order to delay the onset of menopause; however, clinical trials using this strategy of salpingectomy and delayed oophorectomy are not yet completed, so the degree of risk reduction is not known.
-Patients with a known BRCA1 mutation should consider removing tubes and ovaries after childbearing and between ages 35 and 40.
-For women with BRCA2 mutations, the risk of ovarian cancer occurs later; they may delay removal of tubes and ovaries to 40- 45 years of age if they have already undergone a bilateral mastectomy and minimized their breast cancer risk.
-Estrogen replacement therapy is safe and reasonable if breast cancer has not been previously diagnosed.
-Removal of the uterus along with the tubes and ovaries is sometimes recommended based on personal factors discussed in Case 3.
+There is growing interest in earlier salpingectomies (removal of the fallopian tubes) with delayed oophorectomy (removal of the ovaries) in order to delay the onset of menopause; however, clinical trials using this strategy of salpingectomy and delayed oophorectomy are not yet completed, so the degree of risk reduction is not known.
+In addition, many women are candidates for hormone replacement after BSO to minimize the side effects of menopause.
+Patients with a BRCA1 mutation should consider removing tubes and ovaries after childbearing and between ages 35 and 40.
+For women with BRCA2 mutations, the risk of ovarian cancer occurs later; they may delay salpingo-oophorectomy until 40-45 years of age.
+This strategy reduces the risk of ovarian and fallopian tube cancer, but does not confer additional risk reduction for breast cancer until the time of oophorectomy.
+In patients who choose mastectomy for breast cancer risk reduction, and who have not been previously diagnosed with breast cancer, estrogen replacement therapy is safe and reasonable.
+Hysterectomy (removal of the uterus) along with salpingo-oophorectomy is also an option based on personal factors discussed in Case 3.

-Is her fertility altered by a mutation?
+Is fertility altered by a BRCA1/2 mutation?
 Does IVF increase her risk of ovarian cancer?

 Fertility treatment does not in itself increase the risk of cancer, but patients who are infertile are at greater risk of ovarian cancer.
-In addition to having an elevated risk of ovarian cancer, infertile BRCA1 and BRCA2 mutation carriers may have decreased ovarian reserve and can prove more difficult to stimulate through IVF.
+In addition to having an elevated risk of ovarian cancer, infertile BRCA1 and BRCA2 mutation carriers may have decreased ovarian reserve and struggle to conceive even with IVF.
 However, if fertilization is successful, preimplantation genetic diagnosis (PGD) can be utilized to select embryos without the mutation and avoiding passing on the mutation to offspring if that is a priority to the parents.
 Some studies have suggested that women with BRCA1 mutations may go through menopause a year earlier than the general population but a decrease in fertility has not been proven.

-It should also be noted that BRCA2 gene mutations can be associated with a rare disorder called Fanconi anemia if a person inherits a BRCA2 mutation from each parent.
-For this reason, careful attention should be given to the family history of BRCA2 mutation-carriers' partners when family planning is being considered.
+Many BRCA1/2 mutation carriers choose not to pursue PGD, at least partly because the mutations are associated primarily with risk of cancer in adulthood.
+One childhood condition that can occur in rare circumstances is Fanconi anemia, which happens when a person inherits a BRCA2 mutation from each parent.
+For this reason, careful attention should be given to the family history of both partners when family planning is being considered.
 It is sometimes appropriate to offer BRCA2 gene testing (at a minimum) to the mutation carrier's partner in this situation.